jdepumpo/portfolio-website/src/_pages/index.md

   - top_nav
 ---

-#### I am a HubSpot developer with extensive experience building automation that scales and developinging robust integrations that unify your CRM, marketing, and business systems.
+#### I am a HubSpot developer with extensive experience building automation that scales and developing robust integrations that unify your CRM, marketing, and business systems.